 Scottish Government's resilience operation activated.

-A Scottish Government Resilience (SGoRR) meeting has been held to prepare for the potential impacts of a Met Office Amber warning of extreme heat in Scotland next week.
+The Scottish Government Resilience Room (SGoRR) remains in operation as the Met Office Amber warning of extreme heat extends to more parts of Scotland next week.

-The warning covers southern parts of Scotland from 00.00 on Monday 18 July to 23.59 on Tue 19 July.
+The warning has been extended further northeast to Dundee.
+This means that all of Edinburgh, the Lothians, Fife, Perth, Clackmannanshire, Falkirk and eastern parts of Lanarkshire are all now included in the warning, as well as the Scottish Borders and Dumfries and Galloway.
+The warning is valid from 00.00 on Monday 18 July to 23.59 on Tue 19 July.
 Red warnings are in place for other areas of the UK.

 “When temperatures increase, it’s important to monitor forecasts and follow public health advice, including staying hydrated and drinking plenty of fluids and avoiding excess alcohol.